tkaitchuck/aHash/README.md

   * Before it is used each chunk of input is "masked" such as by xoring it with an unpredictable value.
 * aHash obeys the '[strict avalanche criterion](https://en.wikipedia.org/wiki/Avalanche_effect#Strict_avalanche_criterion)':
 Each bit of input has the potential to flip every bit of the output.
-* Similarly each bit in the key can affect every bit in the output.
+* Similarly, each bit in the key can affect every bit in the output.
 * Input bits never affect just one or a very few bits in intermediate state.
 This is specifically designed to prevent [differential attacks aimed to cancel previous input](https://emboss.github.io/blog/2012/12/14/breaking-murmur-hash-flooding-dos-reloaded/)
 * The `finish` call at the end of the hash is designed to not expose individual bits of the internal state.
   * For example in the main algorithm 256bits of state and 256bits of keys are reduced to 64 total bits using 3 rounds of AES encryption.
 Reversing this is more than non-trivial as most of the information is by definition gone, and any given bit of the internal state is fully diffused across the output.
 * In both aHash and the fallback the internal state is divided into two halves which are updated by two unrelated techniques using the same input. - This means that if there is a way to attack one of them it likely won't be able to attack both of them at the same time.
 * It is deliberately difficult to 'chain' collisions.
-  * To attack  Previous attacks on hash functions have relied on the the ability
+  * To attack  Previous attacks on hash functions have relied on the ability

 ### aHash is not cryptographically secure